shirano2/scrape/README.md

 If you like some articles, then you can save them, and add your notes to your saved articles.

-If you want to get recent articles, then click the "CLEAR ARTICLES" button and click the "SCRAPE NEW ARTICLES!" button again.

 ## Site
 https://scrape-22948.herokuapp.com/